Alex Whittle

-Alex Whittle (born 15 March 1993) is an English professional footballer who plays as a left-back for club Yeovil Town.
+Alex Whittle (born 15 March 1993) is an English professional footballer who plays as a left-back for club Farnborough.
 He has played for Dunfermline Athletic, AFC Fylde, Southport, York City, Forest Green Rovers, Southport, Boston United, Gloucester City and Chesterfield.

 Club career

 Whittle was born in Liverpool, Merseyside and attended Maricourt Catholic School in Maghull, Merseyside.
 He started his career at Liverpool where he joined as a six-year-old, and spent 11 years at the club before being released in early 2011.
 He then joined the Glenn Hoddle Academy in Spain in February 2011 and the Nike Academy for the 2011–12 season, where he went on trial to Brighton & Hove Albion, Heart of Midlothian and Dunfermline Athletic.

 He joined Dunfermline Athletic on a pre-contract in April 2012 ahead of signing a three-year contract.
 He made his debut on 28 July in a Scottish Challenge Cup match against Forfar Athletic and his Scottish Football League debut on 11 August in a 4–0 victory against Cowdenbeath.
 Whittle was signed as a winger and made sporadic appearances, often as a substitute, but got his break in the first team at left-back following the redundancy of Stephen Jordan amid Dunfermline's administration.
 He scored his first goal for Dunfermline against Ayr United on 28 September 2013.
 After being released by Dunfermline at the end of 2014–15, Whittle appeared as a trialist for Hartlepool United in a friendly match against Spennymoor Town.
 Hartlepool manager Ronnie Moore commented that he was "pleased" with Whittle's performance, adding that he had asked Whittle to stay with the club for an extra week in order to assess him.

 In September 2015, Whittle signed for National League North club AFC Fylde, making his debut as a substitute in a 2–2 draw with Tamworth.
 On 23 March 2016, Whittle signed for National League club Southport, debuting three days later as a 33rd-minute substitute in a 2–0 home win over Guiseley.
 He made seven appearances for Southport over the remainder of 2015–16.